 Sets the minimum (min) feed roller speed in 5% increments.
-The value is shown as a percentage of the maximum speed (100%).
-Setting the MIN FEED SPEED higher provides a larger chip size and prevents the chipper from slowing up as much when wood is put through.
+The number is shown as a percentage of the maximum speed (100%).
+Setting the MIN FEED SPEED higher provides a larger chip size and prevents the chipper from slowing down as much when wood is fed through.